 - A. Written Statements.
-When the Commission determines that decision on the record is appropriate, the parties shall be given 20 days to submit written statements and evidence.
-Ten additional days shall be given to respond.
+When the Commission determines that decision on the record is appropriate, the applicant party shall be given fifteen (15) days from the date of the Order to submit written statements and evidence.
+The responding party shall be given an additional fifteen (15) days (thirty (30) days from the date of the Order) to respond with a written statement and evidence in reply.
 For good cause shown additional time may be allowed.
-Copies of all written statements and evidence shall be furnished to the Commission and all parties. - B. Review.
+Copies of all written statements and evidence shall be filed to the Commission and served on all parties. - B. Review.
 Request for review of decision on the record shall proceed under § 65.2-705 of the Code of Virginia and Rule 3.

-Rule 2.2 Evidentiary Hearing
+2.2 Evidentiary Hearing. -